Seniors who enjoy retirement hobbies are healthier and happier than those who don’t.

 • Woodworking

-Remember that these physically more active pursuits can also improve in other life areas like socialization needs, mental clarity, and emotional well-being, often triggered by natural hormones the body makes when performing a physical task.
+Remember that these outdoor hobbies can improve in other life areas like socialization needs, mental clarity, and emotional well-being, often triggered by natural hormones the body makes when performing a physical task.

 Strategic Mental Activities